-- Submitting a proposal does not guarantee funding - Applications will be reviewed by FPCC staff for completeness and clarity - A jury composed of established Indigenous artists and arts/industry professionals will be convened to review all applications and make recommendations - Applicants will be advised of jury decisions approximately 12 weeks after the application deadline FPCC reserves the right to require confirmation of other sources of required funding prior to releasing funds, to request access to financial records of the project and to require receipts for expenses incurred by the project - If your application is successful, you will be required to complete paperwork before receiving a grant.
+- Submitting a proposal does not guarantee funding - Applications will be reviewed by FPCC staff for completeness and clarity - A jury composed of established Indigenous artists and arts/industry professionals will be convened to review all applications and make recommendations - Applicants will be advised of jury decisions approximately 12 weeks after the application deadline - FPCC reserves the right to require confirmation of other sources of funding prior to releasing funds, to request access to financial records of the project and to require receipts for expenses incurred by the project - If your application is successful, you will be required to complete paperwork before receiving a grant.
 Also, you will be required to complete a Final Report Form and send images or videos of your activities one month after the conclusion of your project.
+You will not be eligible to apply to any of our programs until your final report is submitted

-For additional information or to request forms, please contact:
+For additional information please contact:

-Arts Manager - Sarah Pocklington First Peoples' Cultural Council 1A Boat Ramp Road, Brentwood Bay, B.C., V8M 1N9 Phone (250) 652-5952 Fax (250) 652-5953 Email: sarah@fpcc.ca
+Arts Program Manager - Sarah Pocklington

+First Peoples' Cultural Council

+1A Boat Ramp Road, Brentwood Bay, B.C., V8M 1N9

+Phone (250) 652-5952

+Fax (250) 652-5953

+Email: sarah@fpcc.ca